awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-responseinspectionstatuscode.md

 # AWS::WAFv2::WebACL ResponseInspectionStatusCode<a name="aws-properties-wafv2-webacl-responseinspectionstatuscode"></a>

 Configures inspection of the response status code\.
-This is part of the `ResponseInspection` configuration for `AWSManagedRulesATPRuleSet` and `AWSManagedRulesACFPRuleSet`\.
+This is part of the `ResponseInspection` configuration for `AWSManagedRulesATPRuleSet`\.

 **Note**
 Response inspection is available only in web ACLs that protect Amazon CloudFront distributions\.